bosgithub/Fundamentals_of_Reinforcements_Learning/README.md

 1. Epsilon-Greedy action selection

-Explore epsilon percent of times and exploit 1-epsilon percent of times
+Explore epsilon percent of times and exploit 1-epsilon percent of times, takes greedy action 1-epsilon percent of time, and take epsilon/N percent of time for any other action

 2. Optimistic Initial Values